 And to be fair, that’s how most of us were taught.
 It’s how I was trained, too.

-But here’s the problem: over-floating in equine dentistry doesn’t just miss the mark – it can actively cause harm.
+But here’s the problem: over-floating in equine dentistry doesn’t just miss the mark.
+It can contribute to clinically relevant problems.
 Flattening the occlusal surface goes against the natural design of the hypsodont dentition.

-It disrupts function, reduces chewing efficiency, and increases the risk of compensatory wear, ulcers, and even behavioural changes under saddle.
+It disrupts function, reduces chewing efficiency, and has been associated with an increased risk of compensatory wear, ulcers, and behavioural changes under saddle.

 This isn’t about being aggressive or conservative.
 It’s about being precise.
 Because if we don’t understand how to float horse teeth properly – with anatomy and function in mind – we’re not doing the right thing by our patients.